lliicassie/AIST_Analyzer/README.md

 This tool is built to benifit users not familiar with code interface, including researchers in multiple fields and whoever interested in automatic dance analysis.

 The calculation either uses Python script and C++.
-The calculation algorithms is written by me.
+The calculation algorithms are written by me.

 This is a tool that automatically annotates dance movements in the dance video with its linguistic features.